skx/cpmulator/README.md

 The behaviour changing is achieved by having a small number of .COM files invoke the extension functions, and these binaries are embedded within our emulator to improve ease of use, via the [static/](static/) directory in our source-tree - This means no matter what you'll always find some binaries installed on A:, despite not being present in reality.

+> **NOTE** To avoid naming collisions all our embedded binaries are named with a `!` prefix, except for `#.COM` which is designed to be used as a comment-binary.

 ### CCP Handling

 We default to loading the Digital Research CCP, but allow the CCPZ to be selected via the `-ccp` command-line flag.
-The binary `A:CCP.COM` lets you change CCP at runtime.
+The binary `A:!CCP.COM` lets you change CCP at runtime.

 ### Ctrl-C Handling

 Traditionally pressing `Ctrl-C` would reload the CCP, via a soft boot.
 I think that combination is likely to be entered by accident, so in `cpmulator` we default to requiring you to press Ctrl-C _twice_ in a row to reboot the CCP.

-The binary `A:CTRLC.COM` which lets you change this at runtime.
-Run `A:CTRLC 0` to disable the Ctrl-C behaviour, or `A:CTRLC N` to require N consecutive Ctrl-C keystrokes to trigger the restart-behaviour (max: 9).
+The binary `A:!CTRLC.COM` which lets you change this at runtime.
+Run `A:!CTRLC 0` to disable the Ctrl-C behaviour, or `A:!CTRLC N` to require N consecutive Ctrl-C keystrokes to trigger the restart-behaviour (max: 9).

 ### Console Output

 We default to pretending our output device is an ADM-3A terminal, this can be changed via the `-console` command-line flag at startup.
-Additionally it can be changed at runtime via `A:CONSOLE.COM`.
+Additionally it can be changed at runtime via `A:!CONSOLE.COM`.

-Run `A:CONSOLE ansi` to disable the output emulation, or `A:CONSOLE adm-3a` to restore it.
+Run `A:!CONSOLE ansi` to disable the output emulation, or `A:!CONSOLE adm-3a` to restore it.

 You'll see that the [cpm-dist](https://github.com/skx/cpm-dist) repository contains a version of Wordstar, and that behaves differently depending on the selected output handler.
 Changing the handler at run-time is a neat bit of behaviour.

+### Debug Handling

+We expect that all _real_ debugging will involve the comprehensive logfile which is created via the `-log-path` argument to the emulator, however we have a "quick debug" option which will merely log the syscalls which are invoked, and this has the advantage that it can be enabled, or disabled, at runtime.

+`A:!DEBUG.COM` will show the state of the flag, and it can be enabled with `A:!DEBUG 1` or disabled with `!DEBUG 0`.

 ### Quiet Mode

 When CCP is soft/warm-booted it prints a banner showing the currently active CCP, and the console-output device which is in-use.

-Running `A:QUIET 1` will silence this output, essentially enabling "quiet mode", running with no arguments will show the current state, and running `A:QUIET 0` will restore the default behaviour.
+Running `A:!QUIET 1` will silence this output, essentially enabling "quiet mode", running with no arguments will show the current state, and running `A:!QUIET 0` will restore the default behaviour.